Published: Sep 22, 2016

 But she kept pumping out the hits: “I’d Rather Go Blind” and “Tell Mama.”
 After a few lost years, Etta re-connected with Chess Records.
 By 1978, she was the opening act for the Rolling Stones.

 I own most of the Etta James catalogue.
 I sample it often, for a woman who lived this hard — who loved and lost and paid the price for everything she got and a lot she didn’t — oozes the kind of wisdom you don’t find in books.
 That was the thing about Etta: She had total credibility.
 She lived the blues, and you’d best believe she was going to tell you about them, and in the bluntest (and thus, most poetic) way possible.
 (If you ever saw Etta live, you know that she was a great deal raunchier than the new kids).

 “The blues is my business, and business is good,” she sings, and that’s true of all the CDs she has released since 1989.
-For me, the best is "Seven Year Itch."
-[It's a fortune on CD.
-[To buy the MP3, click here.]
+For me, the best is “Seven Year Itch.”
+[To buy the CD from Amazon at a crazy low price, click here.
+To buy the MP3, click here.]
 After that, it’s a coin toss.
-"Life, Love and the Blues" is pretty great.
+“Life, Love and the Blues” is pretty great.
 [To buy the CD from Amazon, click here.
 For the MP3 download, click here.]
-Of equal merit, "Love’s Been Rough on Me."
-[To buy the CD from Amazon, click here.
+Of equal merit, “Love’s Been Rough on Me.”
+[To buy the CD from Amazon at a crazy low price, click here.
 For the MP3 download, click here.]

 Jealousy, anger, revenge (“feel like breakin’ up somebody’s home”), lust — this is Shakespearean stuff.
 So lower the lights.
 Stop all conversation.
 Etta James was a considerable presence.
 To hear her is to be shaken, stirred and — not least — schooled.